 All pupils will know that there are adults in the school whom they can approach in confidence if they are in difficulty or feeling worried and that their concerns will be taken seriously and treated with respect.

 Acacias is part of Operation Encompass, a project that runs in partnership with Manchester Safeguarding Board and Greater Manchester Police.
 The project provides early reporting to schools of any domestic abuse incidents that occur outside of school but which might have an impact on a child attending school on the following day.
-Police will liaise with a Key Adult (Mr Webster) in school and share information, in confidence, that will ensure the school is able to support children and their families.
+Police will liaise with a Key Adult (Mr Griffiths) in school and share information, in confidence, that will ensure the school is able to support children and their families.